Averagenormaljoe/NST-Streamlit-website/readMe.md

 ### Image

+Accepts a content or style image (.PNG, .JPEG, .JPG) and outputs a stylized video.

 ### Video

+Accepts a video (.MP4 or .GIF) and a style image (.PNG, .JPEG, .JPG) and outputs a stylized video.
+Takes noticeably longer than image mode.
+Note that when using the Gatys model, this process will take a long time (around 2 hours).

 ### Camera

 Takes a photo from the user's camera to use as the content image.
+Requires access from the user camera.

 ### Webcam

 Stylizes content from the user webcam.
 Note this may cause delays in processing.
+Requires access from the user camera.

+# References